Transverse minimal foliations on unit tangent bundles and applications: Small visual measure

 \subsection{Proof of Proposition \ref{prop.visual}}

 The proof will be by contradiction.
 Using what we have proved we will have a ray landing at a marker point.
-Then, assuming that the small visual property fails, by using a zooming in argument (cf. Lemma \ref{lema.zoomin}) and minimality of the foliations we will be able to produce segments of $\wt{\cG}$ which cross when projected to $\HH^2$; using that these configurations happen close to a marker point we will be able to apply Proposition \ref{prop-pushing} to get a contradiction.
+Then, assuming that the small visual property fails, we can use the following lemma and minimality to get a contradiction.